ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-04-aws-organizations.md

 ## Control Tower
 [Control Tower](https://docs.aws.amazon.com/controltower/latest/userguide/what-is-control-tower.html) is another abstraction on top of Organizations.
 It enables the set up of an environment in a few clicks, implements guardrails, detects violations, provides remediation tools, and can monitor compliance.
 Includes an account factory that uses AWS Service Catalog to share resources.

-Guard rails - preventive, detective (using Config), comes in different levels mandatory, Strongly Recommended, elective
+Guard rails - preventive, detective (using Config), comes in different levels mandatory, Strongly Recommended, elective; use [IAM access advisor](https://aws.amazon.com/about-aws/whats-new/2019/06/now-use-iam-access-advisor-with-aws-organizations-to-set-permission-guardrails-confidently/) to set permission guardrail confidently.

 ## Resource Access Manager
 Resource Access Manager enables cross account sharing of resources inside an organization or just with other random accounts.
 This is a better alternative than cross-account access using resource-based policies through integration with Organizations, visibility for shared resources and easier, more transparent administration.
 The goal is to avoid resource duplication.